C4RD Report - The FL Redevelopment Association Conference

 Marjorie Ferrer, Responsible Hospitality Institute

 Ms. Ferrer talked about how to make spaces safe for night-time use.
-Start by collecting data on who is making the decisions about the space – everything from waste haulers to city inspectors, because what they do during the day affects how well the nighttime space works – and bring all of them together to understand how their decisions ‘make’ the space.
+Start by collecting data on who is using the space – everyone from waste haulers to city inspectors, because what they do during the day affects how well the nighttime space works – and bring all of them together to understand how their decisions ‘make’ the space.
 She pointed out that it is generally the police who are out at night and have a personal experience of how the space works.
 She suggested a “Night Walk” from midnight to closing time should be mandatory for anyone making decisions about the space.
 That allows you to plan for the way people are actually using the area.
 She gave an example of how, in one area like our Seabreeze Ave., women came out of the clubs carrying their shoes at 2 a.m. and then had to walk a block or more to get to a safe Uber or taxi pickup spot; recognizing this led the city to alter their traffic flow.

 She also stressed that planning for adequate lighting is crucial for safety and for the perception of safety.
 She urged redevelopment directors to consider lights as both a safety improvement and as public art, so that their presence during the daylight was also a visual enhancement. https://www.rhiweb.org/about_rhi.html